KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 	]
 ````

+So much for the Morph which is the taget of the drop..
 On the other side of the action, the dropping Morph also
 gets to answer if it wants to be dropped onto the
 target morph.

 For example, a DropColorMorph checks for a MorphEditLens, a #dropAction
 property, or a VisualPropertyMenuItem.

-The guards around the #isKindOf: test make sure that the class code is loaded.
+The guards around the ````isKindOf:```` test
+make sure that the class code is loaded before being asked.

 ````Smalltalk
 DropColorMorph>>wantsToBeDroppedInto: aMorph